suatoezbek/Oezbek-matrisome/README.md

 ## Supplementary Files

+### input_proteomes
+FASTA files of complete proteomes used as basis for *in silico* matrisome generation

 ### in_silico_matrisomes
 #### from_literature
 In silico matrisomes taken from the [Matrisome Project](https://sites.google.com/uic.edu/matrisome/home) webpage.
 IDs were looked up in the respectie sequence data bases.
 For Bos Taurus (where no IDs were provided) genes were searched by gene name.<br>